canonical/ubuntu-pro-client/docs/home-page-refs.rst

 Ubuntu Pro Client references
 ============================

-Our Reference section is for quickly checking what commands are available to you with the Ubuntu Pro Client, and how to interact with them.
+Our Reference section contains support information for the Ubuntu Pro Client.
+This includes details on the network requirements, API definitions, support matrices and so on.

 References
 ----------